 Allan E. Black, Q.C.

-ALLAN E. BLACK, Q.C. is peer rated as one of Canada's best labour and employment lawyers.
+ALLAN E. BLACK, Q.C. now retired, is peer rated as one of Canada's best labour and employment lawyers.
 Lexpert has recognized him as a leading practitioner in employment and labour law and as a practitioner "Most Frequently Recommended."
 He has also been awarded an excellent rating for his legal ability and highest sense of ethics by the Martindale-Hubbell Peer Review, a testament that lawyer peers consider him to demonstrate the highest level of his professional excellence.
 In 2010 Allan was nominated for the Peter S. Hyndman award for excellence in mentorship.

 Allan has extensive experience representing trade unions, faculty associations and employees in all facets of labour relations, administrative, employment, human rights, and education law.
 He has appeared as counsel before provincial and federal labour relations boards, arbitration boards, as well as many other administrative tribunals and all levels of court.
 Allan is a former Vice-Chair of the British Columbia Labour Relations Board, and he has acted as an arbitrator in numerous grievances.